fatemehsrz/ML_Concepts/README.md

 ## Momentum in Neural Networks

 - During training, gradient descent does not exactly provide the direction in which the loss function is headed i.e. the derivative of the loss function.
 Therefore, the loss value might not always be headed in the optimal direction and can easily gets stuck in a local minima.
 To avoid this situation, we use a momentum term in the objective function, which is a value between `0` and `1` that increases the size of the steps taken towards the minimum by trying to jump from a local minima.
 If the momentum term is large then the learning rate should be kept smaller.
 A large value of momentum also means that the convergence will happen fast.
 But if both the momentum and learning rate are kept at large values, then you might skip the minimum with a huge step.
 A small value of momentum cannot reliably avoid local minima, and can also slow down the training of the system.
 Momentum also helps in smoothing out the variations, if the gradient keeps changing direction.
 A right value of momentum can be either learned by hit and trial or through cross-validation.
-[More here](https://medium.com/analytics-vidhya/momentum-a-simple-yet-efficient-optimizing-technique-ef76834e4423)
+[More here ...](https://medium.com/analytics-vidhya/momentum-a-simple-yet-efficient-optimizing-technique-ef76834e4423)

    <img src="./img/grd1.jpg" width="650">